Conflict coaches to help organizations empower valued employees with mental health conditions

 “We all have bad days.
-Conflict resolution tools can help us connect despite stigma, awkwardness, and difficult circumstances.”
+Conflict resolution tools can help employees connect despite stigma, awkwardness, and difficult circumstances.”

 – Dan Berstein, Mindquity Founder